openmc-dev/openmc/docs/source/usersguide/depletion.rst

 The coupled transport-depletion problem is executed, and once it is done a ``depletion_results.h5`` file is written.
-The results can be analyzed using the :class:`openmc.deplete.ResultsList` class.
+The results can be analyzed using the :class:`openmc.deplete.Results` class.
 This class has methods that allow for easy retrieval of k-effective, nuclide concentrations, and reaction rates over time::

-    results = openmc.deplete.ResultsList("depletion_results.h5")
+    results = openmc.deplete.Results("depletion_results.h5")
     time, keff = results.get_keff()

 Note that the coupling between the transport solver and the transmutation solver